 SDN is like smart plumbing that can be changed on command, while NFV is like a soft appliance that can be installed on demand.

-We live in awe of plumbers, those folks who actually went to a real school and learned how to do “real work”, while we networking dweebs always live with the suspicion (normally voiced by grandma), that all this IT stuff isn’t really work.
+We live in awe of plumbers, those folks who actually went to a real school and learned how to do “real work”, while we networking dweebs always live with the suspicion (normally voiced by grandma), that all this IT stuff doesn’t really work.
 The plumbing analogy works when you consider physical and virtual networks (like NFV), and how SDN can help packet flows from becoming … err … clogged up.
 We don’t want to continue the analogy too closely (especially before breakfast), but the important thing to know is, just like a virtual bathroom, it may look pretty nice on the diagram, but when you have to fix it, it’s a good thing to understand the real pipes, especially when they are leaking!
 The comparison is this—physical and virtual networking are both important, and without understanding the foundational physical infrastructure, abstractions may immediately benefit but eventually exact performance tolls that have to be managed, too.

 3. Road Trip